Airport Master Plan

 AMPAC Membership and Project Staff:

-The advisory committee is staffed by Assistant Planning Director Mark Opitz and Greg Stern, Mead & Hunt, a Middleton-based engineering consulting firm that was hired to prepare the plan.
-Appointed by the mayor and confirmed by the Common Council, the committee consists of the following 11 members:
+The advisory committee is staffed by City Planner Mark Opitz and Greg Stern, Mead & Hunt, a Middleton-based engineering consulting firm that was hired to prepare the plan.
+Appointed by the mayor and confirmed by the Common Council, the committee consists of the following 11 members (along with pertinent affiliations):

-- Robert Bartholomew, City resident who lives beneath a flight path
+- Robert Bartholomew, City of Middleton resident who lives beneath a runway approach

 - Dan Dresen, Town of Springfield resident and Town Board member

-- Ray Fey, Airport Commission representative and pilot
+- Ray Fey, Airport Commission representative, pilot based at C29, City of Middleton resident

-- Mike Frank, Middleton Chamber of Commerce representative
+- Mike Frank, Middleton Chamber of Commerce representative, City of Middleton resident

-- Jade Hofeldt, Capital Flight (business based at the airport)
+- Jade Hofeldt, Capital Flight (business based at C29), Town of Vienna resident

 - Julie Loeffler, Town of Springfield resident

-- Richard Morey, Airport manager and owner of Morey Airplane Company (business based at the airport)
+- Richard Morey, Airport manager and owner of Morey Airplane Company (business based at C29), Waunakee resident

-- Deana Porter, representative of Middleton Area Development Corporation (owner of the terminal building)
+- Deana Porter, representative of Middleton Area Development Corporation (owner of the terminal building), City of Madison resident

 - Cynthia Richson, Town of Middleton resident and Town Board Chairperson

-- Mark Warshauer, representative of Friends of Pheasant Branch Conservancy
+- Mark Warshauer, representative of Friends of Pheasant Branch Conservancy, pilot based at C29, City of Middleton resident